jacob-leider/jl-bigint/README.md

 # jl-bigint
-A bare-bones c library for manipulating integers of arbitrary size
+A bare-bones c library for manipulating integers of arbitrary size.
+My test framework uses c++, but everything in "src" is pure c.

 ## Running Tests